pierswalker71/pierswalker71/README.md

 ## Natural Language Processing
 Repository | Details | Applications
 --- | --- | ---
-[Sentiment Analysis: RestaurantReviews](https://to_be_updated) |  Using binary classification to identify whether a restaurant review is positive or negative. | Analysis of customer reviews.
+[Sentiment Analysis: RestaurantReviews](https://to_be_updated) |  Uses binary classification to identify whether restaurant reviews are positive or negative.
+Range of ML models are employed.
+The user is able to submit their own review text for analysis. | Analysis of customer reviews.

 ## Simulation
 Repository | Details | Applications